AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 rect.translateY = 50;
 ```

-We've set its width, height and position from the default coordinate, the top-left corner, to (50, 50).
-Giving it a fill color is a multi-step process.
+Dimensions and positions are straightforward, while assigning a fill color is a multi-step process.

 ```js
 const col = utils.createColor(0.9, 0.5, 0.9);